Primary Advisor/Dissertation Chair

 Multicultural Education, Social Justice

 Hobot, Joseph Vincent, "Assessing the Impact of Public Secondary School on the Cultural Identities of Native American Students" (2016).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4088.